Mookiefer/rusthenge/source/content/People/Elsie.md

 Runs a shop and tavern in [[Iron Harbor]].
+Good source of food and some potions.

-Requests aid from the party to get the [[New Thassilon]] ship to leave the village.
+Requested aid from the party to get the Thassilonian ship to leave the village.